NORTHSHORE ELEMENTARY SCHOOL PARENT HANDBOOK

 For more information regarding Kindergarten entry, please visit the Northshore Elementary or Knox County Schools’ website.

 The school day begins at 7:45 a.m. and ends at 2:45 p.m. for all grades.
 School doors remain locked until 7:05 a.m.
 No students will be admitted prior to that time.

 Students stay in the designated areas until 7:35 a.m., then report to their classrooms.
 Any child that arrives at school after 7:45 a.m. should report to the office with a parent for a tardy slip.
 Your child must have a tardy slip in order to enter the classroom.
 Please do NOT drop your child off in our parking lot or on Thunderhead Road.
-Drop-offs are only to occur in the designated area (the car line around the back of the school building).
+Drop-offs are only to occur in the designated area (the car line around the back of the school building or in the front of the school once school bus arrival is completed).
 All children must enter through the gym doors prior to 7:45 a.m.

 Parents, volunteers and other citizens are always welcome in our school.
 However, we must insist on the following policies for the safety of our children.
 ALL VISITORS MUST REPORT TO THE SCHOOL OFFICE BEFORE MAKING A VISIT.
 VISITORS MUST SIGN IN, PRESENT IDENTIFICATION AND THE REASON FOR THE VISIT.
 All visitors should obtain and wear a visitors badge from the office, making students and staff aware that procedure has been followed.
 All visitors bringing items for students must be sure the items are labeled with the student’s name and teacher.
 Staff members and PTA will provide a schedule of volunteers to the office each day.
 Please ensure you are on the volunteer schedule.
 This policy is to be followed at all times.

 Photographs: For the safety of all students, please do NOT upload student photos from school events to the internet.
 This includes social networks.
 This, of course, does not apply to photos of your own children.